-It began with a little idea – what if Pál Takáts could take his paramotor over the most iconic symbol of Japan: Mount Fuji?
+It began with a small idea — what if Pal Takats could take his paramotor over the most iconic symbol of Japan: Mount Fuji?
 Could it be done?
-Would the stars align and allow this somewhat-spontaneous idea to become a reality.
+Would the stars align and allow this spontaneous idea to become a reality?

 Flying commercially with paramotor gear is illegal on most airlines, but with his paramotor gear being shipped by freight for the Red Bull Air Race in Chiba, Takáts saw an opportunity that might not otherwise exist.

-“Once I confirmed doing Red Bull Air Race Chiba [as a side act], I began instantly thinking of ideas.
-My original idea was to walk up and fly down, but then realised it was not the right time seasonally,” he said.
+“Once I confirmed doing Red Bull Air Race Chiba, I began instantly thinking of ideas.
+My original idea was to walk up and fly down, but then realised it was not the right time seasonally,” Takáts said.

-Takáts did his best to prepare by studying Google Maps and the local weather, but even then he was left holding his breath.
+Takáts did his best to prepare by studying maps and the local weather, but even then he was left holding his breath.
 Would his paramotor gear be all in one place, would the weather window be open, would he find someone to help him on the ground with getting to Fuji beach?
-Answer is: yes, he would.

-However, when Takáts took off, he saw that the potential landing fields on Google Maps were actually flooded rice paddies and deep forests.
-Trusting his paramotor engine, he also used the natural morning thermal bubbles to climb safely to the top of Mount Fuji.
+However, when Takáts took off, he saw that the potential landing fields he saw in his maps were actually flooded rice paddies and deep forests.
+Trusting his paramotor engine and with the help of thermal bubbles, Takats climbed safely to the top of Mount Fuji.

 “I had never been this high before.
 I had climbed to 3700m in California, but Mount Fuji is 3,770m,” he commented.